Saidakramov/PyBear_Analysis/README.md

 # PyBear_Analysis

 ## Overview of the analysis:
-- During this analysis our objectives were to create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, to create a multiple-line graph that shows the total weekly fares for each city type.
-Finally, to submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+- During this analysis, our objectives were to create a summary DataFrame of the ride-sharing data by city type.
+Then, create a multiple-line graph showing each city type's total weekly fares.
+Finally, submit a written report summarizing how the data differs by city type and how decision-makers can use those differences at PyBer.

-## Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+## Results:
+- PyBer summary:
 <img width="594" alt="pyber_summary_df" src="https://user-images.githubusercontent.com/89552059/180623662-549a1373-471e-4364-8595-4c4dd426352e.png">
+- As we can see from the information above, it is clear that Urban cities bring most of the revenue, while suburban and rural cities share 2nd and 3rd places respectively.
+We can also notice that the average fare per ride and driver is higher in rural and suburban areas than in urban areas.
+It could be related to the number of drivers and rides, where number of rides is more than the number of drivers.
+However, urban cities have 780 more drivers than rides resulting in considerably low fares per driver, while other drivers from suburban and rural cities are earning 2x and 3x times more.
+- Multple-line chart:
 ![PyBer_fare_summary](https://user-images.githubusercontent.com/89552059/180623678-1557d17d-3047-4bed-9240-a82a14ab87a8.png)
+The first thing we can notice is that all three types of cities are peaking at the end of February, right before the decrease at the beginning of March.
+Urban cities start January with little over $1600 and maintain fares of just over $2000 until the end of April.
+Cities peak at the end of February and the first quarter of March, reaching about $2500.
+Suburban cities start with about $700 and increase until they peak at about $1400 at the end of February.
+They dropped to approximately $800 and stayed at that level until they started increasing at the beginning of April and reached about $1300 by the end of April.
+Rural cities had a start with about $200 in January.
+They had their ups and down until they reached their highest point in April with about $500 and started slightly declining towards the end of April.

-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.